Notenoughmail/notenoughmail.github.io/kubejs_tfc/index.md

 ## [1.21.1](1.21.1/)

-Version 2.x.x avaialble for 1.21.1 and TFC:TNG 4.x.x
+Version 2.x.x available for 1.21.1 and TFC:TNG 4.x.x